EdbMails EDB Recovery and Migration software

 • Step 1: Create Public folders in Office 365 from the Admin Center

-• Step 2: Install EdbMails software for Exchange migration
+• Step 2: Download and Install EdbMails software for Exchange migration

-• Step 2: Select the Exchange Public folder migration option
+• Step 4: Select Exchange 2016 public folders for migration

-• Step 3: Connect to Exchange 2016 server and select the Public folders
+• Step 5: Connect to Office 365 Public folders

 After the migration is complete, you can log in to your Office 365 account to verify that the public folder data has been successfully migrated.
 Also learn how to backup and export the Exchange Public folder to PST.

-No. The migration to Office 365 should not affect your existing email and calendar data.
+No, the migration to Office 365 does not affect your existing email and calendar data.
 EdbMails ensures one-to-one consistency between the source and target.
-All of your email messages, calendar events, and other data should be migrated to the cloud, and you should be able to access your data in the same way as before.
+All of your email messages, calendar events, and other data will be migrated to the cloud, allowing you to access your information in the same way as before.

 In contrast to the on-premise environments, Office 365 is a cloud-based service that provides automatic updates.
 However, you may need to install updates or new versions of software such as Outlook or other email clients.
 These updates on your local computer are necessary to ensure compatibility with the new Office 365 environment.
 See connectivity to Microsoft services.